Status of U.S. Offshore Wind Development

 Because the vast majority of our offshore wind energy resources are in federal waters, BOEM is the agency responsible for granting permits for offshore wind projects.
 In November 2010, Secretary Salazar announced the “Smart from the Start” initiative to improve the permitting process and facilitate the rapid, responsible development of offshore wind energy on the Outer Continental Shelf.

 The offshore wind permitting process is actively underway in the states of Massachusetts, Rhode Island, New York, New Jersey, Maryland, Delaware, Virginia, and North Carolina.
-Two leases have been issued through competitive auctions, off the coasts of southern New England and Virginia, the critical first step toward significant build-out of our offshore wind energy resources.
+Three leases have been issued through competitive auctions, off the coasts of southern New England, Virginia, and Maryland, the critical first step toward significant build-out of our offshore wind energy resources.